shayanazmi/shayan_portfolio_web/README.md

-# Shayan Azmi — Cinematic Portfolio
+# Shayan Azmi —  Portfolio

 > A dual-mode, Firebase-powered portfolio with a built-in CMS.
 Switch between **Tech Mode** and **Creative Mode** for a living archive of work, thoughts, and evolution.